euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 1. the great circle distance from the entry point N to the destination D and
 1. the great circle distance from the exit point X to the destination D.

+{% figure caption:"The two Quantities Averaged in the Achieved Distance" class:"img-responsive center-block" %}
 {% img hfe-03.png magick:resize:550x550 alt:'The two Quantities Averaged in the Achieved Distance' %}
-*The two Quantities Averaged in the Achieved Distance*
+{% endfigure %}

 In the Figure {@fig:avg-and-achieved-distance}, the distance from $N$ to
 $D$ is the radius of the circle centred at $D$ and going through the point of